rostrovsky/sourceprompt/README.md

 In short: it scans all the text files in specified directory / git repostiory and puts their content (along with their path) into structured markdown document.

-By default it provides predefined prompt which can be replaced using `-p` option.
+By default it provides predefined prompt which can be omitted using `-r` or replaced using `-p` options.

 ## Installation